- Screen Reflection is not severe

 Another possibly acceptable setting is enabling the feature using the Custom setting and using a low value on the De-Blur portion of the setting.

 (Note: to get to the setting click on Menu, swipe across to Picture, Scroll down to Expert Settings and scroll down to AutoMotion Plus.)

 Samsung Smart Hub

-The MU7500 Smart TV operation is fast and efficient.
 The 7-series does not get the top Samsung Tizen OS Smart Hub of the top models, but instead gets a similar Smart Hub suite to last year with the same basic design.
 Samsung hit the mark with their user interface and intuitive navigation.
 This time around you will see the Game tab as one of the major smart TV pages.
 The On TV page allows for individual logins.
 This means different members of the family can have different recommendation settings.
 This is a big plus for a home with multiple TV users.
-The Smart Hub for the MU7500 includes a full web browser.
+The Smart Hub for the KU6500 includes a full web browser.